Identification for ISI Gaussian Channels: Identification Capacity of the Discrete-Time Gaussian Channel With ISI

 \subsection{Main Results}

-The identification capacity depends on the properties of the CIR vector $\fh,$ and how its features asymptotically scale with $n.$ Thus, before presenting our capacity results, we introduce a class of $\fh$ defined through two rigorously specified conditions, each of which encapsulates essential criteria for enabling reliable identification. \begin{itemize}[leftmargin=*] \item \textbf{C1 (Stability Constraint):} We assume that the ISI channel is stable, i.e., the CIR meets an absolute summable condition: $\sum_{k=0}^{K-1} |h_k| < \infty,$ which implies that the individual ISI taps $h_k$ fulfills: $|h_k| \leq L < \infty\,, \forall k \in \{0,\ldots,K-1\}$ where $L$ is a finite fixed constant independent of $h_k$ and $n.$ \item \textbf{C2 (Frequency Spectrum):} Let $H(\phi)$ be the frequency spectrum, i.e., the discrete-time Fourier transform (DTFT) transform of the CIR vector $\fh.$ Then, we assume that the kernel $H(\phi)$ is bounded away from zero, i.e., $\inf_{\phi \in [-\pi,\pi]} |H(\phi)| > 0.$ \end{itemize} Next, we formally present the capacity theorem for the ISI Gaussian in the following theorem. \begin{theorem} Consider the ISI Gaussian channel, $\bG,$ with CIR $\fh$ fulfilling conditions \textbf{C1}-\textbf{C2} and assume that the the number of ISI channel taps grows sub-linearly with the codeword length, i.e., $K(n,\kappa) = n^{\kappa},$ where $\kappa \in [0,1/2).$ Then, the identification capacity of $\bG$ subject to peak power constraint according to Definition~\ref{Def.ISI-Poisson-Code} and in the super-exponential codebook size scale, i.e., $M(n,R) = 2^{(n\log n)R},$ reads
+The identification capacity depends on the properties of the CIR $\fh$ and how its features scale with $n$.
+Before presenting our capacity results, we define a class of $\fh$ via two conditions that capture the key requirements for reliable identification.

+\begin{itemize}[leftmargin=*] \item \textbf{C1 (Stability Constraint):} We assume that the ISI channel is stable, i.e., the CIR meets an absolute summable condition: $\sum_{k=0}^{K-1} |h_k| < \infty,$ which implies that the individual ISI taps $h_k$ fulfills: $|h_k| \leq L < \infty\,, \forall k \in [\![K-1]\!]$ where $L$ is a finite fixed constant independent of $h_k$ and $n.$ \item \textbf{C2 (Frequency Spectrum):} Let $H(\omega)$ be the frequency spectrum, i.e., the discrete-time Fourier transform (DTFT) transform of the CIR vector $\fh.$ Then, we assume that the kernel $H(\omega)$ is bounded away from zero, i.e., $\inf_{\omega \in [-\pi,\pi]} |H(\omega)| > 0.$ See Remark \ref{Rem.Spec_Nulls} for cases where $\inf_{\omega} |H(\omega)| = 0.$ \end{itemize} Next, we formally present the capacity theorem for $\bG$ in the following theorem. \begin{theorem} Consider the DTGC-ISI, $\bG,$ with CIR $\fh$ fulfilling conditions \textbf{C1}-\textbf{C2} and assume that the number of ISI channel taps grows sub-linearly with the codeword length, i.e., $K(n,\kappa) = n^{\kappa},$ where $\kappa \in [0,1/2).$ Then, the identification capacity of $\bG$ subject to peak power constraint according to Definition~\ref{Def.ISI-Poisson-Code} and in the super-exponential codebook size scale, i.e., $M(n,R) = 2^{(n\log n)R},$ reads